ampl/ampl.github.io/docs/source/solvers/xpress/options.md

 lim:soltime (soltimelim, soltimelimit)
       Limit on solve time (in seconds; default: no limit) to be applied only after a solution has been found.

+lim:stalltime (maxstalltime)
+      Maximum time in seconds that the MIP Optimizer will continue to search for improving solution after finding a new incumbent, default=0 (no limit)

 lim:time (timelim, timelimit)
       Limit on solve time (in seconds; default: no limit).